Skills

 This Skill will take 5 pieces of data from the page and use them to write a summary.
 Take a look at the various Skills that ship with Steve, and try adding your own!

-NOTE: Any Skill with more than 1 Page Variable can only be used by Skill Buttons, and not in the Quick Action box or the Chrome Context-Menu.
+NOTE: Any Skill with more than 1 Page Variable can only be used by Floating Skill Buttons.
 This is because only Skill Buttons can grab more than one piece of content from a page.

 User Variables in Skills